orchetect/swift-prefs/README.md

 ## Quick Start

-1. Add PrefsKit to your app or package
+1. Add swift-prefs to your app or package
 2. Create a schema that defines the backing storage and preference key/value types.
    - Apply the `@PrefsSchema` attribute to the class.
    - Define your `storage` and `storageMode` using the corresponding `@Storage` and `@StorageMode` attributes.